mac-dsl/AnomalyDriftDetection/data/README.md

 ## Drift Stream Generation

-The method for drift stream generation has been documented in the `datageneration` section of the paper.
+The method for drift stream generation can be explained in the following series of steps:

+1. Convert existing dataset to ARFF file format.
+2. Identify the pool of data streams within the dataset to use as source streams.
+3. Identify parameters for desired drift.
+Note: the current implementation for the algorithm is biased towards producing streams with reduced values compared to the target.
+For example, when specifying a target percentage drift of 50%, the method may return a stream with 34% drift.
+To account for this, it is recommended to run the current method with higher values for target parameters and assessing the true values.
+4. Run the script for generating and running the MOA command ([`generate_moa_stream.py`](../util/generate_moa_stream.py)) or run the functions individually using a Jupyter Notebook ([`moa_drift_generation.ipynb`](../moa_drift_generation.ipynb)).

 The modules used to generate drift streams can be described by the following diagram:

 ![Architectural diagram of drift stream generation method](figures/architecture_diagram.png)